 Box 10.
-Amount allocable to IRR within 5 years
+Amount Allocable to IRR Within 5 Years

 Enter the amount of the distribution allocable to an IRR made within the 5-year period beginning with the first day of the year in which the rollover was made.
+Do not complete this box if an exception under section 72(t) applies.